azure-rtos/filex/README.md

 Documentation for this library can be found here: http://docs.microsoft.com/azure/rtos/filex

+## exFAT Licensing

+FileX supports the Microsoft exFAT file system format.
+Your use of exFAT technology in your products requires a separate license from Microsoft.
+Please see the following link for further details on exFAT licensing: https://www.microsoft.com/en-us/legal/intellectualproperty/mtl/exfat-licensing.aspx

 # Understanding inter-component dependencies

 The main components of Azure RTOS are each provided in their own repository, but there are dependencies between them--shown in the following graph--that are important to understand when setting up your builds.